JHodgkins/MSP3-Movie2Archive/docs/deployment/DEPLOY.md

 If any new packages are added, this file must be updated and added to Heroku.

-1. echo web: python run.py \&gt; Procfile generates a Proc file for Heroku
+1. echo web: python run.py > Procfile generates a Proc file for Heroku

 Note: Using echo may cause the Proc file to add an extra line at end of the file, delete the extra line to avoid problems.